-Amboise the perfect place to explore the Loire Valley
+Amboise France exploring the Loire Valley

 A lifetime dream to visit Chenonceau and researching the perfect place to stay to visit this spectacular Loire Valley region had me decide on staying in Amboise for 4 nights.
 I figured that I would need that long to visit all the places that were on my immediate French bucket list.

 My visit to Amboise France included seeing where Leonardo da Vinci spent the last years of his life at Château du Clos Lucé.
-Checking out Chenonceau of course, taking a wine tasting tour, visiting Chambord, Blois and obviously the Chateau Amboise.
+Checking out Chenonceau of course, taking a wine-tasting tour, visiting Chambord, Blois and obviously the Chateau Amboise.
 There are over 300 chateaux to visit in the Val de Loire so it would really take deep pockets and a lot of time to visit them all but dammit I’m gonna give it a try.

-- Amboise the perfect place to explore the Loire Valley
+- Amboise France exploring the Loire Valley

-Where is Amboise?
+Where is Amboise France?